-Divorce can be a trying time and it is important to have an attorney on your side.
+Divorce can be a trying time and it is important to have a divorce attorney on your side.
 Depending on your circumstances, there are many issues that may need to be resolved in your case with long-term consequences, including:

 - child custody, child support, parent-time;